Home

 “Every shell has its own distinct sound of the sea.
 That's Mother Nature's magic!

-Every object in this house has a sound if you know how to listen out for it.”
+Every object in this house has a sound too if you know how to listen out for it.”

 “Is that how you know where everything is in your house, Grandad?”

 “Precisely.
-Because I was born blind, all my other senses, such as my hearing, smell, and touch, are so much better than the average person's.”
+Because I was born blind, all my other senses, such as my hearing, smell, and touch, are all so much better than the average person's.”

 “So how do you know what a Christmas tree looks like, Grandad?”

-“That's easy.
-By using my senses I can feel the texture of the leaves and the smell of pine, then I use my imagination.
 Anyway, enough of that, before we have our supper, let's put our coats on and go outside to build a giant snowman.”

-It had been snowing on and off all day, so when they went out into the garden there was plenty of snow available to build their giant snowman.
-Grandad fetched a large shovel from his shed, whilst Tim used a much smaller trowel.
+It had been snowing on and off all day, so there was plenty of snow available to build their giant snowman.

-Between them, they managed to build a huge snowman.
-Grandad used some pieces of coal from the shed for its eyes and coat buttons, while Tim found a carrot in the kitchen to use as its nose.
+Grandad used some pieces of coal from the shed for its eyes and coat buttons, whilst Tim used a carrot from the kitchen for its nose.

-“We're almost there Tim, go inside and fetch me an old hat and scarf from the stand in the hallway, we must give our snowman some clothes, or he might freeze!”
+“We're almost there Tim, go inside again and fetch me an old hat and scarf from the coat stand in the hallway, we must give our snowman some clothes, or he might freeze!”
 Joked Grandad.

 “Perfect, now our snowman is fully dressed for the occasion.”

 “Now Tim, just before we go back inside, I want you to listen to the snow as it's falling and tell me what you can hear.”
-Tim listened for a while, but couldn't hear anything.

 “Shall I tell you what I can hear?”
 His Grandad asked.